Skip to content

 6.1Your Pinnix account data is stored on servers in the EU (Germany), which the UK recognises as providing an adequate level of protection.
 It is encrypted in transit and our backups are encrypted at rest.

-6.3That transfer is protected by an appropriate UK safeguard: the UK International Data Transfer Agreement (IDTA), or the UK Addendum to the EU Standard Contractual Clauses.
+6.3Those transfers are protected by an appropriate UK safeguard: the UK International Data Transfer Agreement (IDTA), or the UK Addendum to the EU Standard Contractual Clauses.
 We keep a record of the mechanism we rely on, and a transfer risk assessment where one is required.

 6.4We do not transfer your data anywhere else outside the UK or EU without a valid safeguard in place first.